-JUST WHAT THE ADDRESS URGED "The address set forth historically three great fountains of divine authority-the Bible, the church, and the reason.
-The authority of the church, the address urged, served to lead to God the majority of Christians from the Apostolic ages.
-If we cannot see good in the church it is because the institutions of the church have so enveloped themselves with human conceits and follies.
+JUST WHAT THE ADDRESS URGED.

+"The address set forth historically three great fountains of divine authority--the Bible, the Church, and the reason.
+The authority of the Church, the address urged, served to lead to God the majority of Christians from the Apostolic ages.
+If we cannot see good in the Church it is because the institutions of the Church have so enveloped themselves with human conceits and follies.
 The authority of reason was equally potent to lead men to the truth.
 This is the very holy of holies of human nature, and the vast multitude are unconsciously guided by God through its forms.
 The third source is the Bible.

-"As examples, the men who have been thus led to the truth were instanced-Cardinal Newman, the churchman; the rationalistic philosopher, Martineau; and the great Biblical expounder, Spurgeon.
+"As examples, the men who have been thus led to the truth were instanced--Cardinal Newman, the churchman; the rationalistic philosopher, Martineau; and the great biblical expounder, Spurgeon.
 These three, the address held, found God in their own ways through the three fountains of authority.

-HUMAN OBSTRUCTIONS TO THE BIBLE
+HUMAN OBSTRUCTIONS TO THE BIBLE.

-"The Bible, continued the address, is the book of God, the greatest treasure of the church.
+"The Bible, continued the address, is the book of God, the greatest treasure of the Church.
 Of the three fountain-heads, no one is so beset with human obstructions as the Bible.
 No one can get at the Bible unless he force his way through these human obstacles.
-These barriers are: (1) A supersti-tious reverence for the book itself.
+These barriers are: (1) A superstitious reverence for the book itself.
 (2) The belief in the verbal inspiration of the Bible.
 The divine authority is not in the words but in the thoughts.
-(3) The authenticity is not the Scriptures.
+(3) The authenticity of the Scriptures.
 Traditions from the dead church assign authors to all the books of the Bible, but higher criticism pronounces these traditions fallacies and follies.
 (4) The dogma of the inerrancy of the Bible.
-Historical criticism again pronounces that there are errors in the Bible, but they again pronounces that there are errors in the Bible, but they are in circumstantials, not in essentials.
+Historical criticism again pronounces that there are errors in the Bible, but they are in circumstantials, not in essentials.
 (5) The miracles are in violation of the laws of nature, and they keep men away from the Bible.
 (6) The failure of minute prophecy.

-"As to the doctrines on Faith, there are (1) the doctrine of God, (2) the doctrine of Man and (3) the doctrine of Bedematical
+"As to the doctrines on Faith, there are (1) the doctrine of God, (2) the doctrine of Man and (3) the doctrine of Redemption.